PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 17.6 When the Order is placed on the Supplier's Website, credit card numbers are encrypted using 128 bit encryption.
 They are only decrypted after they reach the Supplier's system and are not held in clear text on any web site.

 19.2 This guarantee only covers the cost of replacing the defective timber with identical or comparable timber.
-Consequential costs, howsoever arising, incurred as a result of replacing the products are excluded.
+Consequential costs, howsoever arising, incurred as a result of replacing the products/Goods are excluded.
 If the Supplier complies with the terms of our Guarantee, we shall have no further liability to you in respect of such Goods.

 19.4 These conditions do not affect your statutory rights.

-It is the responsibility of the Customer to check its Order carefully upon receipt.
+It is the responsibility of the Customer to check their Order carefully upon receipt.
 Any shortages or incorrect Goods received must be reported to the Supplier in writing within 48 hours of delivery.
 The quantity of any consignment of Goods as recorded by the Supplier upon delivery to the Customer shall be conclusive evidence of the quantity received by the Customer on delivery unless the Customer can provide conclusive evidence proving the contrary.
 Deviations in quantity of Goods delivered from those stated in any Contracts to which these Conditions apply shall not give rise to a right to reject on the part of the Customer and it shall have no right to claim for damages for breach of Contract but will only be obliged to pay at the contract rate for the quantity of the Goods delivered.

 21.1 Nothing in these Conditions shall limit or exclude the Supplier's liability for: